icopy-site/awesome-cn/docs/awesome/awesome-selfhosted.md

 - [tubesync](https://github.com/meeb/tubesync) `⚠` - Syncs YouTube channels and playlists to a locally hosted media server. `AGPL-3.0` `Docker/Python`
 - [Watcharr](https://github.com/sbondCo/Watcharr) - Add and track all the shows and movies you are watching.
 Comes with user authentication, modern and clean UI and a very simple setup. ([Demo](https://beta.watcharr.app/)) `MIT` `Docker`
 - [ydl_api_ng](https://github.com/Totonyus/ydl_api_ng) - Simple youtube-dl REST API to launch downloads on a distant server. `GPL-3.0` `Python`
+- [Youtarr](https://github.com/DialmasterOrg/Youtarr) `⚠` - Download videos from YouTube channels on a schedule via yt-dlp, with a web UI to browse and selectively download videos.
+Integrates with Plex Media Server and generates NFO metadata for Jellyfin, Kodi, and Emby. `ISC` `Docker`
 - [YoutubeDL-Server](https://github.com/nbr23/youtube-dl-server) - Web and REST interface to Youtube-DL for downloading videos onto a server. `MIT` `Python/Docker`
 - [yt-dlp Web UI](https://github.com/marcopiovanello/yt-dlp-web-ui) - Web GUI for yt-dlp. `MPL-2.0` `Docker/Go/Nodejs`